govau/analytics-terms-of-service/README.md

 ## How does onboarding work?
 The DTA will:
 * onboard your agency to the Google Analytics 360 Suite service, including upgrading your agency’s Google Analytics Account to 360 status.
-* onboard your Google Analytics Account to the DTA's data analysis tools [Why?](https://www.dta.gov.au/our-projects/google-analytics-government/dta-terms-service-google-analytics-360#data-confidential):
+* onboard your Google Analytics Account to the DTA's data analysis environment [Why?](https://www.dta.gov.au/our-projects/google-analytics-government/dta-terms-service-google-analytics-360#data-confidential):
     * Google BigQuery
     * Google Search Console